tarwn/lessthandot-hugo/blogs/content/posts/2012-08-28-lob-logical-reads-twice-the.md

 The true advantage to knowing how data and specific data types are stored allows us to better manage storage and performance.
 This is done by constructing unique disk structures for LOB, database structures and other tuning methods.
 Reviewing how a query is affecting disk and overall IO can be extremely beneficial while working to lower the overall need for excessive IO.

 LOB data in particular has a unique storage structure.
-While working with LOB data, take into account what we’ve gone over and how you can better enhance the overall experience.
+While working with LOB data, take into account what we've gone over and how you can better enhance the overall experience.

  [1]: /index.php/DataMgmt/DBAdmin/index-seek-on-lob-columns
  [2]: http://t.co/mi59IABR